swiftingio/swiftingio.github.io/_posts/2022-03-25-try-async-await-on-your-own.md

 }
 ```

 As a parameter we take the ApodModels which contains the url for our images.
-Our function will return the `AsyncStream`, which will be delivering the tuple `(String, UIImage)` when the particular image is fetched (`String` will contain the image ID).
+Our function will return the `AsyncStream`, which will be delivering the tuple `(String, UIImage)` when the particular image is fetched (`String` will contain the image URL).

 Now we create the `AsyncStream` using its intializer, which is returning the `continuation` as a closure parameter, which we will use later on (please find more about continuations in here (link)).
 In short continuation is needed to inform the stream about the received elements or when the stream is finishing its work.

 As the work within the stream will be done concurrently we can use the `Task` syntax to wrap the async work since our desired `fetchThumbnails` function is `async`.

-Please note that it is not an `async` function, because we would like to only bind the data and receive them later on.`nonisolated` prefix gave a possibility for the function to synchronously create the AsyncStream in the code.
+Please note that `func getThumbnails()` is not an `async` function, because we would like to only bind the data and receive them later on.
+`nonisolated` prefix gave a possibility for the function to synchronously create the AsyncStream in the code.
 Since we do not modify anything in terms of the actors properties in the function, it is safe to expose the method as `nonisolated`.

 And then the usage of Task Group looks like below:

 ```
 private func fetchThumbnails(
         from apody: [ApodModel],
         continuation: ThumbnailsStream.Continuation
     ) async throws {